-- 1. Each sentence in a candidate answer document is given a constraint score, C, equal to 1 point for each question constraint that is a member of the sentence, where a question constraint is an entity in the question. - 2.
-Within each sentence every remaining entity (eY) is tested against the question variable (qvar) for: - (a) Semantic Similarity, S: the reciprocal of the length of the path between qvar and eY in the semantic lattice (ontology) or if this fails (usually because the two entities are not both present in the system's small ontology) the repirocal of the Leacock-Chodorow distance [10] between the qvar and eY in WordNet [12].
+- 1. Each sentence in a candidate answer document is given a constraint score, C, equal to 1 point for each question constraint that matches a member of the sentence, where a question constraint is a unary predicate specifying the type of an entity (eg. person is the type of person(eY) in the question. - 2.
+Within each sentence every remaining entity (eY) is tested for: - (a) Semantic Similarity to the qvar, S: the reciprocal of the length of the path between the type of the qvar entity and the type of eY in the semantic lattice (ontology) or if this fails (usually because the two entities are not both present in the system's small ontology) the reciprocal of the Leacock-Chodorow distance [10] between the qvar and eY in WordNet [12].
 For instance if qvar and eY are of the same type then they will receive a score of 1. - (b) Object Relation, O: 0.25 if eY is related to a question constraint within the sentence by apposition, a qualifying relationship, or with the prepositions of or in. - (c) Event Relation, E: 0.5 if there is an event entity in the QLF of the question which is related to the qvar by a lsubj or lobj relation and is not the be event and eY stands in the same relation to an event entity of the same type as qvar does.

-These three values are then combined with the scores for the sentence and the number of question constraints, Q, to give Equation 1 (where 2.8 is a normalising factor).
+These three values are then combined with the scores for the sentence and the number of question constraints, Q, to give Equation 1 (where 2.8 is a normalising factor determined via experimentation).